 - A carpenter ant often has a black dot on the tip of its front wings.

-- A termite’s wings are very fragile and can break with barely a glance while the wings of a carpenter ant are sturdier.
+- A termite’s wings are very fragile and can break easily, while the wings of a carpenter ant are sturdier.

 - The body of a termite has a “broad” waist and is comprised of two segments.
-The carpenter ant’s body, however, has a “narrow” waist and has three segments.
+The carpenter ant’s body, however, has a “narrow” waist, and three segments.

 - A termite’s antennae will be very straight, while the carpenter ant’s antennae are bent (like an elbow).